gabrielivw/DOsync/README.md

 Known bugs/quirks as of v 1.6:

--fails if there are no files in the droplet.
+-Fails if there are no files in the droplet.
--binary flag to skip the last file in case it is still being written is flipped, set to 0 if you want to skip the last file -requires the config file is named DO_config.cfg and is located in C:\DOSync\
+-Binary flag to skip the last file in case it is still being written is flipped, set to 0 if you want to skip the last file.
+-Requires the config file is named DO_config.cfg and is located in C:\DOSync\.
--sometimes seems to lose connection or access and must be closed and restarted.
+-Sometimes seems to lose connection or access and must be closed and restarted.
 Not sure why this is or how to fix.